CMHC Mortgage Loan Insurance Overview

 Arrears and Claims Paid

 The profile of CMHC’s insurance-in-force demonstrates the nature and level of risk associated with the Corporation’s mortgage loan insurance business.
-As at 31 March 2016, the rate of arrears (loans that are more than 90 days past due over the number of outstanding insured loans) was 0.34%, consistent with year-end 2015*.
-With respect to transactional homeowner arrears, there was a slight increase from year-end due to the decline in the number of outstanding insured loans.
-Regarding multi-unit residential arrears, there was a decrease from year-end primarily due to the decrease in the number of delinquent loans.
+As at 30 June 2016, the rate of arrears (loans that are more than 90 days past due over the number of outstanding insured loans) was 0.32%, a decrease from year-end 2015.
+With respect to transactional homeowner, portfolio and multi-unit residential arrears rate, there was a decrease from year-end primarily due to the the number of delinquent loans.

 It is important to note that not all mortgages in arrears result in a claim to CMHC, as lenders are required to work with borrowers who are experiencing difficulty to help bring their mortgage back into good standing and resume regular payments.

-Claims paid during the first quarter of 2016 totalled $102 million, an increase of $12 million (13.3%) from the same quarter last year.
-The increase was due to multi-unit residential and portfolio products.
-There were higher real estate inventory acquisitions through non-current assets held for sale and an increase in payments related to the new claims payment process when compared to the same quarter last year.
+Claims paid during the second quarter of 2016 totalled $91 million, an increase of $2 million (2.3%) from the same quarter last year primarily due to the transactional homeowner product.
+There was an increase in payments related to the new claims payment process where claims are paid based on gross dollar values and are occurring earlier when compared to the same quarter last year.

 CMHC Arrears Rates (%)